 Health protection

-The Council Public Health team works in partnership with the NHS and other health system providers.
-This is to ensure a number of health protection activities are promoted and meet the needs of Island residents.
-These include: vaccination and screening programmes, infectious disease prevention and response to emergencies that could have an impact on public health.
+The Council Public Health team works in partnership with the NHS and other health system providers to protect the health of Island residents.

 Vaccination